mbuckler/personal-website/content/post/quoth_the_raver.md

 These days electronic music (also known as EDM) has exploded in popularity, so the novelty of sharing new artists has worn off to a certain extent.
-For this reason I haven't updated the blog in quite a long time, but I did recently go through to fix up some boken components for archiving the site.
+For this reason I haven't updated the blog in quite a long time, but I did recently go through to fix up some broken components for archiving the site.

 If anyone is curious to see what I was listening to and raving about